taewithadot/RCW/README.md

 # Ground Combat Module

-The RDMB Ground Combat Module will allow for dynamic spawning of ground units based on the same "matrix" system used by the air combat module.
+The RDMB Ground Combat Module allows for dynamic spawning of ground units by a game master using marker commands.
+In the future, it will allow for dynamic spawning of ground units based on the same "matrix" system used by the air combat module.
 This will allow for a dynamic ground situation based on the current territory control.
-This module does not yet have a working version.

 # Credits